 Further northeast is Water Cay, with two miles (3.4 km) of low white limestone cliffs with interspersed secluded beaches.

-About twenty different businesses offer beach and island hopping type excursions, each with their own schedule and features.
+About twenty different businesses offer beach and island hopping type excursions, each with its own schedule and features.
 Most cruises tend to visit the same basic sites, but different tours have different vibes.
 The popular catamaran powerboats usually play music and are more of a party.
-On the other hand, the sailboat excursions tend to be a bit more tranquil.
+On the other hand, sailboat excursions tend to be a bit more tranquil.